Medical-Guardian/IOE-SERVICES-DEV/IOE_Device_Activation_System_Specification.md

 ### Rule 1: Business Days vs Calendar Days

-**Business Days** (Monday-Friday, excluding weekends):
+**Business Days** (Monday-Friday, excluding weekends and federal holidays):
 - Used for Call 1 → Call 2: Wait 2 business days
 - Used for Call 2 → Call 3: Wait 2 business days
 - Used for Call 3 → Call 4: Wait 5 business days
+- **Federal holidays are automatically skipped** (e.g., Christmas, Thanksgiving, New Year's, Independence Day)
+- Uses US federal holiday calendar with "observed" dates
+- If holiday falls on weekend, the observed date (typically Friday or Monday) is skipped

 **Calendar Days** (includes weekends):
 - Used for Call 4 onwards: Wait 7 calendar days